bkauf/anthos-terraform/AWS/README.md

    ```bash
    terraform apply
    ```
+   You will be then asked for your cluster name, GCP project name, and project ID.

 1. Authorize Cloud Logging / Cloud Monitoring

    Enable logging if this is your first cluster in this project.
 You can only do this after the first cluster has been created.